 The Yale Peabody Museum of Natural History, founded in 1866, contains one of the great scientific collections in North America.
 Numbering more than eleven million objects and specimens, the collections are used for exhibition and for research by scholars throughout the world.
-A growing Internet service makes catalogue data for more than one million of these specimens and objects available online at www.peabody.yale.edu.
-Workshops and laboratories in the fields of paleontology, archaeology, zoology, and evolutionary biology make the Peabody a working museum, where public exhibition, research, and teaching intersect.
+Each year, an increasing number of specimens from the collection are available online at www.peabody.yale.edu.